klemeragm/chat-ai/README.md

 And use of [VERCEL AI SDK](https://sdk.vercel.ai/docs/guides/providers/openai) documentation to help create this project.

-Nice to have the [OPENAI KEYS](https://platform.openai.com/account/api-keys) of OPENAI to use to test and modify the prompt.
+Nice to have the [OPENAI KEYS](https://platform.openai.com/account/api-keys) of OPENAI (if you desire) to test and modify the prompt.

 ## Getting Started